 If your goal is to earn more, an MBA will help.
 According to the survey, 81 per cent of graduates reported a pay increase and 85 per cent of them said their degree helped negotiate a higher salary.

 An MBA can help you build a versatile range of leadership and managerial skills that can be applied in a variety of industries, guaranteeing you are prepared for current demands and the future of work.
 Even if you change industries, there is an abundance of MBA jobs and pathways to choose from.

 So are you ready to begin your MBA journey?
 VU Online’s postgraduate Block Model makes it easier to study according to your schedule and complete your MBA in just two years.
-You also have the opportunity to choose one of three specialisations.
+You also have the opportunity to choose one of two specialisations.
 Speak to our Student Enrolment Advisors for information on intake dates, units and eligibility, and see where our MBA could take you.